HandsOnDataViz/book/docs/HandsOnDataViz.md

 A third step is to make a backup of the original data before cleaning or editing it.
-For a simple one-sheet file in a multi-tab spreadsheet tool, right-click on the tab containing the data to make a duplicate copy in another tab, also shown in the preceding figure.
-Clearly label the new tab as a backup and leave it alone!
+For a simple one-sheet file in a multi-tab spreadsheet tool, right-click on the tab containing the data to make a duplicate copy in another tab, also shown in Figure
+<a href="#fig:sheets-with-tabs">38</a>.
+Clearly label the new tab as a
+backup and leave it alone!
 For CSV files or more complex spreadsheets, create a separate backup file.

 Make a habit of using these three sourcing strategies—filenames, notes, and backups—to reduce your chances of making “bad data” errors and to